psistats/psireporter/README.md

-#PsiReporter
+# PsiReporter
-PsiReporter is a basic framework for task execution and broadcasting the results.
+PsiReporter is a basic framework for multithreaded task execution and broadcasting the results.
 It's designed for simplicity and small scale usage.

+For more information visit http://psireporter.readthedocs.io/en/develop/usage.html

 ## Usage
 ```py